Our Heritage

 1864

-William Jupp bought the freehold malting on either side of the River Lea in Stanstead Abbotts, Hertfordshire.
+In 1864 William Jupp bought at auction a freehold malthouse on either side of the River Lea in Stanstead Abbotts, Hertfordshire.

 One was River Mead Maltings on the Stanstead St Margarets side of the river, just behind the Jolly Fisherman pub and the other was the Rose and Crown maltings on the opposite side of the river, which is still in use today.